 produced unique MIG / FCAW best practices / process control training programs.

 the nineteen eighties, Ed developed the "PocketWelder" the worlds

 eighteen years, Ed has answered over a thousand weld questions in his welding

 QA column in the "Weld Design Fabrication" (40,000 readers A

 Ed has had more than 30 articles published on

 the common welding and cutting processes.
 MIG process.

-Barnes Noble, look at the way Ed wrote and simplified the weld parameter selection
+Barnes Noble, look at the way Ed wrote and simplified the MIG and FCA weld sectionS.